What should a good coach have on the court?

 More water and snacks

 You should always have some water and nutritional snacks in your bag.
 If you do not have enough water and snacks, it can impact your coaching.
-Sometimes you may have an additional unplanned coaching session, so you must be prepared if this happens.
+Sometimes, you may have an additional unplanned coaching session, so you must be prepared if this happens.

-Few cans of balls
+A few cans of balls

 Frequently, coaches have tennis balls in storage rooms at tennis facilities.
 If the storage room's key holder is late, you can at least start a lesson on time.